 Efraim Yudewitz (he/him) joined the Crane Lake Camp team as Director in 2021 after having served the Northeast Jewish community for 15 years.
 Most recently, Efraim spent seven years as the Director of Camp Tel Noar in New Hampshire, and previously held leadership positions at Gann Academy, Greater Boston’s independent Jewish high school.

 Efraim is a big believer in the transformative impact of Jewish camp!
 Camp has played a very special role in his life — he has been a camper, staff member, consultant, board member, and director.
 Efraim, his wife (who he met when they were both campers!), and their two kids live in Sharon, MA where their home is filled with tie dye, spontaneous dance parties, and snacks, and always has room for camp friends and extended family.

-Debby Shriber (she/her) is proud to be the director of Crane Lake Camp.
+Debby Shriber (she/her) is proud to be the Executive Director of the URJ Northeast Camps.
 She’s been with URJ Camps since 2009 and has worked in the camping field for over 20 years.
 For 9 years she directed Camp Poyntelle Lewis Village, a JCC overnight camp in Wayne County, PA.
 Prior to that Debby was a day camp director.

 Debby was raised in Worcester MA.
 As a teen, she was a very active member of NFTY Northeast and her synagogue, Temple Emanuel.
 She holds a Masters Degree in Social Work from the Wurzweiler School of Social Work at Yeshiva University.
 Debby completed the JCC Association Lechu Lachem Senior Fellowship and also served as a mentor for the Foundation for Jewish Camp Yitro Fellowship.
-During the school year, Debby, her wife Nili, and their daughter Molly live in Fort Lee, NJ.
+During the school year, Debby, her wife Nili, their daughter Molly, and their dog Bexley live in Fort Lee, NJ.